Ciabatta and Sausage Dressing

 Turkey and Stuffing Egg Rolls

 When I came across this idea for making egg rolls packed with turkey and stuffing there was no way that I was going to wait until I had Thanksgiving leftovers to make them.
 I had to make them immediately.
 So I did.
-Cranberries sauce and gravy made for the perfect dipping sauces.
+Cranberry sauce and gravy made for the perfect dipping sauces.
 Every bite tasted like the best Thanksgiving ever.
 Absolutely fantastic.

 Turkey and Stuffing Egg Rolls